emmahsax/git_helper/README.md

 And then, running `gnb` maps to `git new-branch`, which again routes to `git-helper new-branch`.

+For a full list of the git aliases I prefer to use, check out my [Git Aliases gist](https://gist.github.com/emmasax4/e8744fe253fba1f00a621c01a2bf68f5).

 If you're going to make using git workflows easier, might as well provide lots of options 😃.

 ## Commands